 The Graduation Fee covers the cost of auditing the student’s record and maintenance of that student record so as to be able to provide transcripts and verification of degree completed with the University.

-All Resident, International, and Full time Undergraduate students are automatically enrolled and charged for the University sponsored health insurance.
-Enrollment can be waived online and the charge will be removed upon providing the University Health Insurance Agent with a copy of a current Insurance card by the posted waiver deadline.
+All Resident, International, and Full-time Undergraduate students are automatically enrolled and charged for the University sponsored health insurance.
+Enrollment can be waived online and the charge removed by the posted waiver deadline

 All international students are assessed an international fee to cover the cost of processing necessary documents to study and work in the United States, provide staff services, and programs specific to our international study body.